Mission and Organization

 Bringing Research to Reality

 ALERT partners closely with industry in order to transition research into fieldable systems.
-The Center accomplishes this by working closely with partners and researchers to identify opportunities, pursuing joint proposals, and collaborative conferences like the Research and Industrial Collaboration Conference.
+The Center accomplishes this by working closely with partners and researchers to identify opportunities, pursuing joint proposals, and collaborative conferences like the Advanced Development for Security Applications (ADSA) workshops.
 By seamlessly linking industry, government and academic partners, ALERT creates powerful collaborations that successfully transition technology.

 A Homeland Security Center of Excellence